snigdhadema940-dotcom/Digital-Clock/README.md

 # Digital-Clock
-A DIGITAL CLOCK made using HTML&lt; CSS and Javascript
+A DIGITAL CLOCK made using HTML, CSS and Javascript